 Destabilising Punjab: NIA charges four

-New Delhi, Nov 22: The National Investigation Agency has filed a chargesheet against four persons in connection with a terror related case.
+New Delhi, Nov 22: The National Investigation Agency (NIA) has filed a charge sheet against four persons in connection with a terror-related case.

 The case pertains to the planning to target places/persons of importance.
 Kulwinderjit Singh alias Khanpuria and their associates were also planning to execute mass terror attacks by way of explosions and reconnaissance of their targets was done by them.
 The objective of the conspiracy was to destabilize the law and order situation in Punjab and to revive terrorism in the state.